Table of Contents

 The P-System of Camping

-You will need to learn how to camp and what to pack, as no camping trip is the same and no list of equipment can be prescribed for your particular needs.
-Most of the lists you will find will mention only the necessities, but you will need to make a checklist that includes the gear you need.
+You will need to learn how to camp and what to pack, as no camping trip is the same, and no list of equipment can be prescribed for your particular needs.

 A Basic Beginner’s List of Camping Gear